Evexi/Evexi/docs/fs/index.md

 # File System

 The storage API contains the below commands.

-You can find a full example [here](./src/index.ts)
+You can view a [working example here](./src).

 - [Get](#get)
 - [Put](#put)